 Consent to Share Information with Parent/Guardian (2025 Version)

 The Trinity disAbility Service (DS) recognises that all students at Trinity College Dublin are adults.
 The relationship regarding disability supports is between the student and the University.
 In exceptional circumstances, the DS may communicate with a parent or guardian, but only where the student has provided explicit, informed consent.
-This ensures compliance with the Data Protection Acts 1988–2018 and the General Data Protection Regulation (GDPR).
+This ensures compliance with the Data Protection Acts 1988–2018 and the EU General Data Protection Regulation 2016 (GDPR).

 Purpose of this Form